data-science-in-ed/Assignment1a/README.md

    * Zotero plugin for Firefox
    * Git

-4. Now you can connect your Github account to your RStudio installation by following these istructions.
+4. **Complete the user survey by 2/4/16**

-5. **Complete the user survey by 2/4/16**
+5. Once you have completed the survey, you can be added to the class Github organization and you will have full functionality within the course site.

-6. Once you have completed the survey, you can be added to the class Github organization and you will have full functionality within the course site.
+6. Now you can connect your Github account to your RStudio installation by following the istructions in the Tools repository.

 7. Download Zotero references file and [upload into Zotero](https://www.zotero.org/support/getting_stuff_into_your_library)